andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 I suggest using the `malloc_context_size=0` ASAN_OPTION to avoid to collect these useless stack traces and speedup a bit QASan.

-This can be solved with a bit of patching of the ASan codebase but I choose to use the precompiled ASAN DSO for compatibility and avoid to force the user to recompile a custom compiler-rt (I care about usability).
-The build process will simply take an ASAN DSO, patch the ELF to avoid to hook routines in QEMU because we don't want to use the ASAn allocator in QEMU but only in the target to avoid an useless slowdown.
+This can be solved with a bit of patching of the ASan codebase but I choose to use the precompiled ASAN DSO for compatibility and to avoid to force the user to recompile a custom compiler-rt (I care about usability and simplicity).
+The build process will simply take an ASAN DSO and patch the ELF to avoid to hook routines in QEMU (we don't want to use the ASAn allocator in QEMU but only in the target to avoid an useless slowdown).

 QASan seems pretty stable, it can run without problems binaries such as GCC, clang, vim, nodejs.
 To be fair, I have to say that it fails to execute python due to a detected UAF at startup (who knows, maybe python is really bugged).